-- (a) Any party desiring the issuance of a subpoena to compel the appearance of a witness or the production of documents at any hearing shall file a written request with the commissioner setting forth the name and address of the witness, time and place of appearance, and any documents or tangible things sought to be produced.
+- a) Any party desiring the issuance of a subpoena to compel the appearance of a witness or the production of documents at any hearing shall file a written request with the commissioner setting forth the name and address of the witness, time and place of appearance, and any documents or tangible things sought to be produced.
 Each request shall contain a statement of the reasons why the subpoena should be issued. - (b) Upon a finding that a party has shown good cause for the issuance of the subpoena, the commissioner shall issue the subpoena as prescribed by Government Code §2001.089.
-The party requesting the subpoena shall be responsible for the payment of any fees or expenses as set out in Government Code §2001.103. - (c) Within ten days after service of the subpoena or, if the return date is less than ten days after service, before the return date, the person to whom the subpoena is directed may, serve upon the commissioner, the ALJ, and the attorney or party designated in the subpoena, written objection to the appearance or to the inspection or copying of any or all of the designated material.
+The party requesting the subpoena shall be responsible for the payment of any fees or expenses as set out in Government Code §2001.103. - (c) Within ten days after service of the subpoena or, if the compliance date is less than ten days after service, before the compliance date stated in the subpoena, the person to whom the subpoena is directed shall serve upon the commissioner, the ALJ, and the attorney or party designated in the subpoena, any written objection to the subpoena, appearance or to the inspection or copying of any or all of the designated material.
 The party serving the subpoena shall have five days to file a written response to the objection.
 No oral argument shall be heard on the objection unless the commissioner or ALJ directs.

-Source: The provisions of this §93.209 adopted to be effective August 10, 1999, 24 TexReg 6027; readopted to be effective November 18, 2002, 27 TexReg 11185; readopted to be effective February 21, 2006, 31 TexReg 1479; reviewed and amended to be effective July 11, 2010, 35 TexReg 5812; reviewed and readopted to be effective February 24, 2014, 39 TexReg 1738.
+Source: The provisions of this §93.209 adopted to be effective August 10, 1999, 24 TexReg 6027; readopted to be effective November 18, 2002, 27 TexReg 11185; readopted to be effective February 21, 2006, 31 TexReg 1479; reviewed and amended to be effective July 11, 2010, 35 TexReg 5812; reviewed and readopted to be effective February 24, 2014, 39 TexReg 1738; reviewed and readopted to be effective March 9, 2018, 43 TexReg 1887; reviewed and amended to be effective August 5, 2018, 43 TexReg 4966.